 If you get there earlier in the morning, you might be able to see it without any other tourists.

-Cocktails in Larimer Square
+Explore Larimer Square

-You’ll be able to choose from countless restaurants for a nice dinner.
-It’s most lively at night, so I would plan to head there after 7PM or so.
+You’ll be able to choose from countless restaurants for a nice dinner too.
+Larimer Square is busiest at night, so I would plan to head there after 7 PM or so.

 I ordered a ton of sushi with some of their delicious custom cocktails.
 The waiters were super friendly, too.

 Denver Gay Bars & Clubs